-- Elm Creek Park Reserve, Maple Grove, MN 5am-10pm – With an epic and colorful play ground sitting next to a man made swimming hole, a historic house, archery range, miles of mountain and road bike trails, disc golf course, camping, a nature center, and some of the best snow tubing around, Elm Creek has it all.
+- Elm Creek Park Reserve, Maple Grove, MN – With an beautiful and colorful playground sitting next to a man-made swimming hole, a historic house you can enter, archery range, miles of mountain and road bike trails, disc golf course, camping, a nature center, and some of the best snow tubing around, Elm Creek has it all.

-- Minnehaha Falls, MPLS, 6am-10pm – Wading pool, 53ft waterfall, limestone bluffs, Se Salt Eatery, bike rentals, playground, dog park, bandstand, and miles of deep wooded trails.
+- Minnehaha Falls, MPLS – Wading pool, 53ft waterfall, limestone bluffs, Sea Salt Eatery (great for a quick bite with the kids, or leisurely glass of wine for the adults), bike rentals, playground, dog park, bandstand, and miles of deep wooded trails.

 - Silverwood Park, St. Anthony, MN – Another one of the fabulous Three Rivers Parks, is Silverwood Park.
 This parks focus is about nature and art.
 Enjoy some peace and quiet right on the edge of the city while walking through art filled paved trails.
 Stop in the café for a coffee drink and ask about the nesting owls that have been inhabiting the park for the last few years.
 This park also offers some great art classes for ages of all kinds.